Intellectual Property Law

 Current students may review and access more information and resources on the IP TWEN® site.

-View Intellectual Property Law Certificate Eligibility
+View Intellectual Property Law Program Eligibility

-Students interested in the IP Law Certificate Program must fill out an enrollment form and submit it to the Program Director before the end of their final semester.
-We recommend, however, that you fill out and hand in the form once you decide that you are interested in earning the certificate, so we know of your intent as soon as possible.
+Students interested in the IP Law Program must fill out an enrollment form and submit it to the Program Director before the end of their final semester.
+We recommend, however, that you fill out and hand in the form once you decide that you are interested in the program, so we know of your intent as soon as possible.
 You should then fill out an updated form during your last semester.

 Professor Elizabeth Rowe